03 — Circuit Breaker

 CLOSED (normal operation): All calls pass through to group members.
 The circuit breaker counts consecutive failures.
 When failure_count reaches failure_threshold (3), the circuit opens.

 OPEN (protecting): All calls are rejected immediately with a circuit-open error.
-No traffic reaches the provider — this is the protection.
+No traffic reaches the MCP server — this is the protection.
 Instead of waiting 10+ seconds for connection timeout, Hangar fails in milliseconds.
 After reset_timeout_s (30 seconds), the circuit automatically closes and allows traffic again.

 How this differs from health checks:

 • Health checks (recipe 02): Periodic synthetic probe (tools/list every 30s).
-Detects "is the provider alive?"
+Detects "is the MCP server alive?"

 • Circuit breaker (recipe 03): Tracks real tool call failures in real-time.
-Detects "is the provider working?"
+Detects "is the MCP server working?"

 They complement each other.
-Health checks catch dead providers.
-Circuit breakers catch flaky providers that pass health checks but fail real requests.
+Health checks catch dead MCP servers.
+Circuit breakers catch flaky MCP servers that pass health checks but fail real requests.
 The circuit breaker trips instantly on the Nth failure — no waiting for the next health check cycle.

 Key Config Reference